 An extremely low value may lead to deflation(It is the sustained fall in the overall price level when inflation falls below zero percent).
 Deflation leads to a further fall in the consumer spending which in turn can move the economy into recession.

-Effects of Inflation on the economy:
+Effects of rate of Inflation on the economy:

 It has the following major effects on the different sectors of an economy: